 Dinner tip: I love the “Hakescher Markt,” which is close to the Alexanderplatz.
 You will find lovely cafes in an even more charming environment, and it is a great way to end your day in one of the restaurants there.

 Extra tip: Potsdam makes a great day trip from Berlin and for more Potsdam tips, click here.

 “I said I do to Berlin” Read Olga´s post and how she got married to Berlin 🙂

 Berlin is indeed a unique city that has tons to offer.
 For you, it might be love at first sight.
-Maybe – maybe not but even if it is not be love at first it will probably grow on you.
-And hopefully, this 2 days in Berlin itinerary will help you planning your trip and see the best of the city in a short time.
+Hopefully, this 2 days in Berlin itinerary will help you plan your trip and see the best of the city in a short time.